edgelesssys/contrast/docs/docs/known-limitations.md

 - **Volume integrity checks**: While persistent volumes aren't supported yet, integrity checks don't currently cover other objects such as `ConfigMaps` and `Secrets`.

 :::warning
 The policy limitations, in particular the missing guarantee that our service mesh sidecar has been started before the workload container affects the service mesh implementation of Contrast.
-Currently, this requires inspecting the iptable rules on startup or terminating TLS connections in the workload directly.
+Currently, this requires inspecting the iptables rules on startup or terminating TLS connections in the workload directly.
 :::

 ## Tooling Integration